 Continuing with our study of the romances in Austen’s works, it seemed fitting to discuss the idea of true love so close to Valentine’s Day.
 Among Fan Fiction readers of all genres, there is the idea of a “one true pairing,” meaning an unbreakable romantic coupling that may or may not exist in the story proper.

 As Elizabeth Bennet informs her father, her attachment to Darcy is not the work of a moment but had withstood several months’ suspense.
 Many women have sighed over Darcy’s ardent love for Elizabeth, which spans nearly the entire length of the novel.
 Wentworth’s letter detailing how he loved no one but Anne surely sends most female hearts pitter-pattering.
-While Elinor and Edward were attached for much of Sense and Sensibility and had a fair share of obstacles to overcome, one wonders at Edward’s steadfastness when he had been engaged to Lucy and seemingly so willing to follow through on it.
-Certainly, a case of cultural misunderstanding is to blame, as the modern reader cannot fully understand the importance of honor to a Georgian man.
+While Elinor and Edward were attached for much of Sense and Sensibility and had a fair share of obstacles to overcome, one wonders at Edward’s steadfastness when he had been engaged to Lucy.
+It does not help matters that he seems so willing to follow through on it.
+Certainly, a cultural misunderstanding is to blame, as the modern reader cannot fully understand the importance of honor to a Georgian man.
 Readers lay a similar complaint at Edmund and Marianne’s doors.
 Put succinctly, we are wary of second attachments but not second chances.

-Perhaps, then, reader notions of one true pairings have far more to do with their own prejudices and experiences than it does with the text and author intent.
-For my part, I believe Jane Austen enjoyed stirring the pot and rocking the boat.
+Perhaps, then, reader notions of one true pairings have far more to do with their own prejudices and experiences than it does with the text and author’s intent.
+In my opinion, Jane Austen enjoyed stirring the pot and rocking the boat.
 Why should only one or two types of relationships be the epitome of romantic love?
 Why not embrace the complexity that each one is unique?

-My relationship with my husband is us frequently watching something we only half pay attention to and texting each other silly memes we find online.
-I am typically also working while he is watching a brainless podcast of video games.
-We do enjoy eating out but merely for the food, not for the atmosphere.
+My relationship with my husband includes frequently watching something we only half pay attention to and texting each other silly memes we find online.
+I am typically also working while he watches a brainless podcast of video games.
+We enjoy eating out but merely for the food, not the atmosphere.
 Valentine’s Day, to me, does not require roses and chocolates.
 However, others feel most loved when the relationship is surrounded by romantic love or sizzling lust.

 Just as each woman is different, so too is each Austen heroine.
 Would a woman like Fanny have enjoyed a romantic relationship like Anne Elliot?
-I think Fanny would have rather been practically invisible to Edmund than a love he did not act on for almost a decade out of stubborn pride.
+I think Fanny would have preferred her situation of being practically invisible to Edmund rather than him loving her but not acting on it for almost a decade out of stubborn pride.
 I think she would find the latter harder to forgive.
 Obviously, that’s not the case for Anne, but would she like Marianne’s relationship?
 She felt it hard to trust her judgment on not only Wentworth but on her cousin, Mr. Elliot.
 Imagine if she had been burned romantically once!
 She would likely never try again!
 On the other hand, while so many of us are willing to give Darcy a second chance to woo Elizabeth, Marianne would not have appreciated Willoughby doing the same.
 In short, “there are as many forms of love as there are moments in time.”